 The symptoms caused by spider bites vary widely from one bite to the next, and individual pets respond differently to their venoms.
-Dogs and cats commonly experience redness, inflammation, swelling, hair loss or discoloration at the bite site -- but many times, bites go unnoticed until systemic symptoms arise.
+Pet Education describes the first symptoms in dogs and cats commonly experience redness, inflammation, swelling, hair loss or discoloration at the bite site — but many times, bites go unnoticed until systemic symptoms arise.
 Some of these systemic symptoms include anxiety, muscle weakness, partial paralysis, disorientation and seizures.
 Dogs and cats often suffer from debilitating muscle cramps after black widow envenomation.
 Cats are particularly susceptible to black widow venom, and they often begin to drool and exhibit paralysis after suffering a bite.
 Symptoms progress rapidly.

 Veterinarians largely treat minor spider bites symptomatically and by providing pain medication and supportive care.
-They will usually collect blood samples and monitor your pet's progress.
+A typical treatment will involve the veterinarian collecting blood samples and monitoring your pet's progress.
 However, serious envenomation may require medications to halt muscle contractions, to counteract the necrotizing action of the venom or to reduce blood pressure.
-Antivenin exists for black widow bites, but it is rarely used in the treatment of bitten pets, largely due to its short shelf life, its high cost and the relative rarity of bites.
+The University of California Davis notes that antivenin exists for black widow bites, but it is rarely used in the treatment of bitten pets, largely due to its short shelf life, its high cost and the relative rarity of bites.

-Hollywood arachnids notwithstanding, spiders are retiring creatures, uninclined to bite pets or people.
-Most bites occur from some type of accidental contact, such as when your dog or cat lies down upon the spider, who -- fearing for its life -- bites in defense.
-Prevent your pet from spending time in places where spiders may lurk, such as under porches, in unfinished basements and near woodpiles, to reduce the chances of spider bites.
+Hollywood arachnids notwithstanding, spiders are retiring creatures, and not inclined to bite pets or people.
+Most bites occur from some type of accidental contact, such as when your dog or cat lies down upon the spider, who — fearing for its life — bites in defense.